You Can't Hurry Love (film)

 You Can't Hurry Love is a 1988 American romantic comedy film written and directed by Richard Martini and starring David Leisure, Scott McGinnis, Anthony Geary, and Bridget Fonda.

 A man moves to Los Angeles and hears that "the only way to be successful in Los Angeles is to pretend to be someone else."
 He goes on a series of video dates and learns that everyone he meets is pretending to be someone else except for the girl who works at the dating service; he realizes the only way to find love is to be himself.

 Plot

+Eddie Hayes is a newcomer to Los Angeles who seeks to take a job to re-start his life after he is left at the alter in his Ohio home town.
+His slacker cousin Skip sets him up with a job interview at an advertising company, headed by the eccentric Peter Newcomb.

+Peter instead hooks Eddie up with his half-brother Tony, at a beach-side surfboard shop handing out flyers.
+Eddie immediately comes across many eccentric people, Tony included.

+Eddie literally bumps into Peggy Kellogg, who flirts with him and gives him a card for the dating service she works for.
+Seeing Skip on the boardwalk, he calls him out for the bogus job.
+His cousin insists he has got to fake it until he makes it.

+As he is working, Eddie tries to connect with women, but is shut down continually.
+When he collects his first paycheck, he tries to convince Peter to promote him, but is unsuccessful.

-Eddie Hayes is a newcomer to Los Angeles who seeks to take a job to re-start his life after a failed relationship in his Ohio home town.
-His slacker cousin, Skip, sets him up with a job interview at an advertising company, headed by the eccentric Peter Newcomb, who instead hooks Eddie up with his punk half-brother, Tony, at a beachside surfboard shop in handing out flyers.
-Eddie meets a potential new girlfriend, named Peggy Kellogg, who works for a dating service which Eddie decides to moonlight as a director of interview videos for the dating service to be close to Peggy.
-Eddie soon puts himself in front of the camera to try to pick up a potential girlfriend for himself to settle down with.
-As he goes on a series of disastrous blind dates with various women, each one stranger than the last one, will Eddie ever hook up with Peggy despite the fact that she has a boyfriend, and engaged?
+To get close to Peggy, Eddie goes into Video Valentine.
+He soon puts himself in front of the camera to try to pick up a potential girlfriend for himself to settle down with.
+As he goes on a series of disastrous blind dates with various women, each one is stranger than the last.

+The first, who sports a Madonna look, clearly hopes that Eddie can make her famous.
+As he waits for her on the porch, her father suggests he use a condom with her, and provides one.
+She straddles him in his mini convertible, pretending they have sex.
+She gives him her head shot, in case the supposed director has any parts for her.